Pakistan’s ex-PM Khan stable after shooting

 Police are still questioning the alleged attacker, who is shown in a video saying he carried out the shooting and acted alone.

+Defense Minister Khawaja Mohammad Asif on Friday said the Punjab government suspended the police officials who released the video to the media.

 The attack took place as the former cricket star-turned-politician was traveling in a large protest convoy of trucks and cars toward Islamabad.
-Video footage show him and his team ducking for cover on top of a vehicle as gunfire rings out.
+Video footage shows him and his team ducking for cover on top of a vehicle as gunfire rings out.

+Interior Minister Rana Sanaullah Khan said some political elements from Khan’s party were trying to create chaos in the country following the attack.

+His comments came after scores of Khan’s supporters demonstrated in various parts of the country, with some chanting slogans against the military and vowing to avenge the attack.
+The interior minister called the alleged gunman a “religious extremist” who had accused the ex-premier of comparing himself to prophets in some of his recent public speeches.

 Khan, 70, is likely to be allowed to go home soon, according to Faisal Sultan, who is heading the team of doctors who treated Khan.
 He told reporters Thursday that Khan’s surgery continued for two hours, and he had a bullet wound in his right leg.